 Brokers or dealers executing a portfolio transaction on behalf of the Funds may receive a commission in excess of the amount of commission another broker or dealer would have charged for executing the transaction if the Adviser determines in good faith that such commission is reasonable in relation to the value of brokerage, research and other services provided to the Funds.
 In allocating portfolio brokerage, the Adviser may select brokers or dealers who also provide brokerage, research and other services to other accounts over which the Adviser exercises investment discretion.
 Some of the services received as the result of Fund transactions may primarily benefit accounts other than the Funds, while services received as the result of portfolio transactions effected on behalf of those other accounts may primarily benefit the Funds.
-The aggregate amount of brokerage commissions paid by the Copeland SMID Cap Dividend Growth Fund for the fiscal years ended November 30, 2020, November 30, 2021 and November 30, 2022 were \$16,473, \$18,388 and \$35,004 respectively.
-The aggregate amount of brokerage commissions paid by the Copeland Dividend Growth Fund for the fiscal years ended November 30, 2020, November 30, 2021 and November 30, 2022 were \$122,559, \$35,761 and \$31,160 respectively.
+The aggregate amount of brokerage commissions paid by the Copeland SMID Cap Dividend Growth Fund for the fiscal years ended November 30, 2021, November 30, 2022 and November 30, 2023 were \$18,388, \$35,004 and \$36,259 respectively.
+The aggregate amount of brokerage commissions paid by the Copeland Dividend Growth Fund for the fiscal years ended November 30, 2021, November 30, 2022 and November 30, 2023 were \$35,761, \$31,160 and \$17,461 respectively.
 The Copeland International Small Cap Fund commenced operation after November 30, 2021 and did not pay any brokerage commissions during the fiscal year ended November 30, 2021.
-The aggregate amount of brokerage commissions paid by the Copeland International Small Cap Fund for the fiscal year ended November 30, 2022 was \$1,140.
+The aggregate amount of brokerage commissions paid by the Copeland International Small Cap Fund for the fiscal years ended November 30, 2022 and November 30, 2023 was \$1,140 and \$799 respectively.